Jamaica beats Panama 1-0 to advance to Gold Cup semifinals

 Panama goalkeeper Luis Mejia had a good stop on Junior Flemmings in the 58th minute.

-Jamaica, a finalist in the 2017 Gold Cup, advanced to play the United States or Curaçao in the semifinals Wednesday night in Nashville, Tennessee.
+Jamaica, a finalist in the 2017 Gold Cup, advanced to play the United States in the semifinals Wednesday night in Nashville, Tennessee.
+The U.S. beat Curacao 1-0 in the second game.

 The Reggae Boyz have made it to the semifinal round in three straight Gold Cups.

 Jamaica defender Damion Lowe will miss the semifinal after receiving a 90th-minute yellow card for time-wasting.